ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 -   Know who is joining the call, in particular check that everyone is known and expected to be present, and that people who have dialled in have identified themselves clearly and sufficiently.
 -   Consider your surroundings, for example checking what can be seen behind you \(forgetting to check information on a whiteboard or noticeboard is an easy mistake\).

-## MoJ Policy and guidance
+## Policy and guidance

-### **Official** and **Official-Sensitive** Information
+### and Information

-**Official** information is the majority of information that is created or processed by the public sector.
+information is the majority of information that is created or processed by the public sector.
 This includes routine business operations and services, some of which could have damaging consequences if lost, stolen or published in the media, but are not subject to a heightened threat profile.

-**Official-Sensitive** is not a classification. **Sensitive** is a handling caveat for a small subset of information marked **Official** that requires special handling by staff.
+is not a classification. is a handling caveat for a small subset of information marked that requires special handling by staff.
 You should apply the handling caveat where you wish to control access to that information, whether in a document, email, or other form.

 ### Privacy and personal information \(Data Protection\)